 The Company recognises accrued income for investments that it holds directly.
 The Company also holds an investment in BPCR Limited Partnership, its wholly owned subsidiary which it measures at fair value through profit or loss rather than consolidate.
 BPCR Limited Partnership also recognises accrued income for investments it holds directly.
-When the accrued income is recorded at the Partnership, the Company recognises the income in capital within the Statement of Comprehensive Income.
+When the accrued income is recorded at BPCR Limited Partnership, the Company recognises the income in capital within the Statement of Comprehensive Income.
 When the Company's right to receive the income is established, funds are transferred from the Partnership to the Company and income is transferred to revenue within the Statement of Comprehensive Income.

-Royalty revenue is recognised on an accruals basis in accordance with the substance of the relevant agreement (provided that it is probable that the economic benefits will flow to the Company and the amount of revenue can be measured reliably).
+Royalty revenue is recognised on an accruals basis in accordance with the substance of the relevant agreement provided that it is probable that the economic benefits will flow to the Company and the amount of revenue can be measured reliably.
 Royalty arrangements that are based on production, sales and other measures are recognised by reference to the underlying arrangement.

-Make-whole and prepayment income is recognised when payments are received by the Company and is recorded to revenue within the Statement of Comprehensive Income.
+Make-whole and prepayment income is recognised when payments are received by BPCR Limited Partnership and transferred from the Partnership to the Company and is recorded to revenue within the Statement of Comprehensive Income.